DiPA: Probabilistic Multi-Modal Interactive Prediction for Autonomous Driving: Results

 \subsection{Ablation study}

-Experiments using variations of the DiPA model are shown in each result table below the double line.
-Use of the \textit{trajectory mode weight} $W_s$ alone ($k_n=0$) favours RMS scores at a cost of NLL evaluations, while use of the \textit{spatial mode weight} $W_n$ ($k_n=1$) produces lower NLL error with increased RMS errors.
+Experiments using variations of DiPA are shown in each result table below the double line.
+Evaluating with \textit{Non-thresholded} NLL scores show lower error values, particularly for short time horizons that involve narrower error distributions.
+These low scores can result from tight bounds on a few instances, and thresholded scores are more informative.
+Predicting with the \textit{trajectory mode weight} $W_s$ alone ($k_n=0$) favours RMS scores at a cost of NLL evaluations, while the \textit{spatial mode weight} $W_n$ alone ($k_n=1$) produces lower NLL error with increased RMS errors.
 The effect of changing the proportion $k_n$ is shown in Figure~\ref{fig:proportion}, showing values for the final timestep.
-A proportion of $k_r=0.9$ has been chosen to provide a balanced result.

-\textit{Standard NLL loss} shows a condition where training is performed directly from the NLL loss, using the predicted mode distribution as the training weights.
+A proportion of $k_n=0.9$ allows effective prediction according to both trajectory- and distribution-based evaluation. \textit{Standard NLL loss} shows a condition where training is performed directly from the NLL loss, using the predicted mode distribution as the training weights.
 This shows lower error on NLL, but substantially higher error on closest-mode evaluations, showing that it is not able to capture specific behaviour modes as well. \textit{Closest-mode training} based on the mode weight $W_c$ only ($k_r=0$) shows lower closest-mode errors but higher NLL error on NGSIM, which contains more noise than INTERACTION.
-During development we have found that using $W_c$ only can lead to one or a few modes dominating, and is expected to be sensitive to initialisation. \textit{Posterior training} based on $W_p$ shows higher closest-mode but lower predRMS and NLL error.
-A balanced setting ($k_r=0.5$) provides a balanced, reliable approach that improves over prior methods on all measures.
+During development, we have found that using $W_c$ only can lead to one or a few modes dominating, and is expected to be sensitive to initialisation. \textit{Posterior training} based on $W_p$ ($k_r=1$) shows lower predRMS and NLL error but higher closest-mode error, showing it is not as effective at capturing distinct behaviour modes.
+A balanced setting ($k_r=0.5$) provides a reliable approach that improves over prior methods on all measures.